AstunTechnology/Python-For-QGIS/introduction.md

 sys.version
 ```

-There is another import form that looks like this: "from sys import
+There is another import form that looks like this: "`from sys import
-version".
+version`".
 That makes version available as `version` without the module prefix;
 however, we recommend the original form with the fully-qualified names
 because it's a lot easier to determine where a function or attribute
 came from.